Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 ## Compiler

-Vlpt text is compiled to HTML and alpine.js.
+The Vlpt compiler translates Vlpt text to HTML and Javascript.

-Alpine.js allows reactivity of output that is compiled at runtime.

-The compiler is implemented in the Rust language.

-Rust allows translation of Vlpt text at any time time including at runtime with WASM.